9 Reasons to Use Evergreen Shrubs in Your Garden

 - Growth is generally slow compared to non-evergreens.

-- Life span of many conifers is over 100 years.
+- The life span of many conifers is over 100 years.

 One possible drawback: they may not last as long in urban environments due to poor soil, poor air quality, and watering problems.
 Prevent two of the problems by improving the soil yearly with compost and water during dry spells.